1

 Conclusion

-In general, Antitussives should not be used for treating the cough that is associated with chronic bronchitis, asthma as well as bronchiectasis, because they may cause thickening of sputum, and may have harmful retention.
+In general, Antitussives should not be used for treating the cough that is associated with chronic bronchitis, asthma, or bronchiectasis, because they may cause thickening of sputum and may have harmful retention.
 I hope you have liked the article on the topic of antitussive drugs.
 Kindly use the comments section to ask any questions you may have.